 Pyles was the only qualified juror who was also black.

 Ultimately, Judge Eppes seated 13 jurors (12 jurors and an alternate).
-After Eppes excused Elizabeth Mitchell to take care of her dogs, the jury was made up of six white men and six white women.
+After Eppes excused Mitchell to take care of her dogs, the jury was made up of six white men and six white women.

 In the graphic below, you’ll find their names and ages.